Transfer Learning of CATE with Kernel Ridge Regression: Problem Setup

 This class includes Sobolev and Besov spaces as special cases \citep{zhang2023optimality,fischer2020sobolev}.
 Moreover, \(\cF\) is isomorphic to \(\HH\), and we denote its norm by \(\|\cdot\|_{\cF}\).
-Finally, assume that the kernel \(K\) is bounded, i.e., $\sup_{z \in \cZ} K(z,z) \leq \xi$ for some constant \(\xi > 0\).
-This assumption is common in kernel ridge regression (KRR) analyses.
+Finally, assume the kernel \(K\) is bounded, i.e., \(\sup_{z \in \cZ} K(z,z) \leq \xi\) for some \(\xi > 0\).
+This assumption is common in KRR analyses.